adner/adner.github.io/_posts/2025-12-30-agent-365-notifications.markdown

   </a>
 {% endif %}

-In my [last blog post](https://nullpointer.se/exploring-agent-365-cli.html) I explained in detail how to use the [Agent 365 CLI](https://learn.microsoft.com/en-us/microsoft-agent-365/developer/agent-365-cli?tabs=windows) to set up the infrastructure necessary to deploy a custom agent to the Agent 365 infrastructure.
+In my [last blog post](https://nullpointer.se/exploring-agent-365-cli.html) I explained in detail how to use the [Agent 365 CLI](https://learn.microsoft.com/en-us/microsoft-agent-365/developer/agent-365-cli?tabs=windows) to set up the infrastructure necessary to deploy a custom agent to Agent 365.
 So if you are just starting out, that post is a great way to get the prerequisites in place to be able to start developing your agent.

-In this blog post I want to discuss how to build the actual agent, using the [Agent 365 SDK](https://learn.microsoft.com/en-us/microsoft-agent-365/developer/?tabs=dotnet), with special focus on how to use the [notification](https://learn.microsoft.com/en-us/microsoft-agent-365/developer/notification?tabs=dotnet) functionality in the SDK.
+In this blog post I discuss how to build the actual agent, using the [Agent 365 SDK](https://learn.microsoft.com/en-us/microsoft-agent-365/developer/?tabs=dotnet), with specific focus on how to use the [notification](https://learn.microsoft.com/en-us/microsoft-agent-365/developer/notification?tabs=dotnet) functionality in the SDK.
 <!--end_excerpt-->
-Our goal is to create an agent that can respond to messages from Teams and other channels, reply to comments in Word documents and reply to emails.
+Our goal is to create an agent that can respond to messages from Teams and other channels, reply to comments in Word documents and respond to emails.
 Let's get started!

 ### The SDK libraries